Install and Configure Admission Controller

 Verification

-kubectl get validatingwebhookconfigurations | grep sysdig
+kubectl get validatingwebhookconfigurations | grep shield

-kubectl describe validatingwebhookconfigurations sysdig-admission-controller
+kubectl describe validatingwebhookconfigurations shield-cluster-admission-control

 The Sysdig Admission Controller should now be enabled and you can now configure policies and actions to block deployments using Vulnerability Policies or Posture Policies.